andreasabel/inCode/entry/automatic-propagation-of-uncertainty-with-ad.md

 -------------------

 First of all, let’s think about why adding two “uncertain” values doesn’t involve simply adding the uncertainties linearly.
+If you don’t care about the math and just want to get on to the Haskell, feel free to skip this section!

 If I have a value $16 \pm 3$ (maybe I have a ruler whose ticks are 2 units apart, or an instrument that produces measurements with 4 units of